OVIC has implemented its Business Continuity Plan in response to coronavirus (COVID-19)

 FOI decisions and statutory timeframes

-OVIC recognises that COVID-19 has caused significant impacts on the general public and agencies operating under the Freedom of Information Act 1982 (Vic) (FOI Act).
+OVIC recognises that the coronavirus (COVID-19) has caused significant impacts on the general public and agencies operating under the Freedom of Information Act 1982 (Vic) (FOI Act).
 We understand agencies may have reduced staffing and it may be difficult for some agencies to meet their obligations under the FOI Act and make FOI decisions within statutory timeframes.

 OVIC will consider extending the timeframe for agencies to provide exempt documents and written submissions to our office and provide an update when possible.